FileFighter/ClientSetup/README.md

-  start     - start the services. stop      - stop the services. remove    - remove all services.
+  start     - start the services. stop      - stop the services. remove    - remove all services. update    - update all the services that have a new version available.
 ```
 You can see all the available options to run with *ffighter*.